 Academic Dean for Courses and Curriculum.
 Primary dean for first-generation and low-income (FGLI) students.
-Responsible for coordination of the annual Undergraduate Bulletin.
+Responsible for coordination of the annual Undergraduate Bulletin and program review for Arts and Science Departments.

 I grew up in Moore, Oklahoma, and attended Swarthmore as the first person in my family to go to college.
 I earned a Ph.D. in Cultural Anthropology from Duke after conducting extended field research in Havana, Cuba, on the lived experience of “permanent crisis” in the early- to mid-2000s.
 I taught Latin American studies, Gender & Sexuality studies, and Anthropology courses at Miami of Ohio before returning to Duke as a visiting professor in 2008.
 In 2011, I co-founded the Director of Academic Engagement (DAE) program at Duke, first specializing in Global & Civic Engagement and then in Social Sciences.
 As a DAE, I worked one-on-one with students to integrate curricular and co-curricular experiences, from study abroad to undergraduate research, into their course of study, and I led the Academic Advising Center’s efforts to strengthen advising for first-generation/low-income (FGLI) students.